Imafrah/Hackhthon/README.md

 ---
 ##🧠 How It Works
 Our system consists of **six specialized agents** managed by a **Supervisor Agent**:
-1. **Generation Agent** – Retrieves initial ideas from web data (Google Search API, BeautifulSoup).
+1. Generation Agent– Retrieves initial ideas from web data (Google Search API, BeautifulSoup).
-2. **Reflection Agent** – Validates data coherence and relevance.
+2. Reflection Agent – Validates data coherence and relevance.
-3. **Ranking Agent** – Scores research ideas using NLP (TF-IDF, Cosine Similarity).
+3. Ranking Agent – Scores research ideas using NLP (TF-IDF, Cosine Similarity).
-4. **Evolution Agent** – Refines ideas based on trends and new research.
+4. Evolution Agent – Refines ideas based on trends and new research.
-5. **Proximity Agent** – Recalls past research to enhance continuity.
+5. Proximity Agent – Recalls past research to enhance continuity.
-6. **Meta-Review Agent** – Evaluates improvements and suggests refinements.
+6. **Meta-Review Agent – Evaluates improvements and suggests refinements.

 Each query undergoes **multiple cycles**, where weak ideas are replaced with stronger, more relevant alternatives.